-The difference between Nephrotic & Nephritic syndrome is something easy to forget, especially since the words are almost identical.
-On a simple level, just remember that Nephrotic syndrome involves the loss of a lot of protein, whereas Nephritic syndrome involves the loss of a lot of blood.
+The differences between nephrotic and nephritic syndrome are easily forgotten.
+At the most basic level, remember that nephrotic syndrome involves the loss of a lot of protein, whereas nephritic syndrome involves the loss of a lot of blood.

 Proteinurea (>3.5g in 24hrs)